Wait, Can a Cleansing Oil Really Clean Hair?

 As someone with some seriously dry hair I’m always on the lookout for a new product to help tame it.

-And since I already love the gentle yet effectiveness of a cleansing oil to clean my face I was really intrigued by hair company IGK’s oil-based shampoo, Smoke & Mirrors Conditioning Cleansing Oil (from £15 for 60 ml, Space NK).
+And since I already love the gentle yet effectiveness of a cleansing oil to clean my face I was really intrigued by hair company IGK’s oil-based shampoo, Smoke & Mirrors Conditioning Cleansing Oil.

 IGK Smoke & Mirrors